starlit-nox/reading-notes/201/Class01/classnotes_01.md

 - starting off the anatomy is the opening tag < >
 - in the middle is the content < content >
-- ending it is the cloing tag < / >
+- ending it is the closing tag < / >
 - when all together it is called an element < / content >

 3. **What is the Difference between article and section element tags?**

 - the role of the article tag is to wrap autonomous content on a page (information than can be moved from one page to another)

-- the role of the section tag is similiar to the div tag, it wraps logical groups of content together
+- the role of the section tag is similar to the div tag, it wraps logical groups of content together

 4. **What Elements does a "typical" website include?**